128technology/docs/docs/config_management_over_forwarding.md

 sidebar_label: Management over Forwarding
 ---

-Management traffic is any service that makes direct contact to another asset, either to retrieve or interface with the configuration and status of hardware components, the core operating system, features of user interfaces to the OS, or the business application, sometimes taking subsequent action to maintain or change configurations.
+Management traffic is any service that makes direct contact to another asset, either to retrieve or interface with the configuration and status of hardware components (conductor to router), the core operating system (NTP), features of user interfaces to the OS (DNS), or the business application, sometimes taking subsequent action to maintain or change configurations.
 All actions ultimately provide underlying support to the service being delivered by the managed resource to its users.
 Access is typically controlled via a set of privileges and will usually allow either modification and/or viewing of sensitive system configurations.
 Management traffic includes three categories: management, monitoring, and data backups and restores.

 Networking equipment's management traffic typically traverses a separate physical interface for the purposes of network isolation and policing.